PKsaxena98/grocery-inventory-scraper/README.md

 # 🛒 Grocery Inventory Scraper (Zepto)

-A Python-based scraper that collects grocery product data from Zepto.com and stores it in MongoDB.
+A Python-based scraper that collects grocery product data from Zepto and stores it in MongoDB.
 The scraper supports scrolling, price history tracking, and category-wise scraping.

 ---